About Newt Gingrich

 Today Newt Gingrich is a Fox News contributor.
 He is a Senior Advisor at Dentons, the world’s largest law firm with more than 6,500 lawyers in 50 countries and offices in more than 125 cities.
 He advises the firm’s world-class Public Policy and Regulation practice.
 He is also a Senior Scientist at Gallup.

 From May 2011 to May 2012, Newt Gingrich was a candidate for the Republican nomination for President of the United States, winning the South Carolina and the Georgia primaries.
 The campaign was especially notable for its innovative policy agenda, its effort to bring new coalitions into the Republican fold, and for Newt’s debate performances.
 His $2.50 a gallon energy plan set off a nationwide discussion about the use of America’s energy resources.

 But there is a lot more to Newt Gingrich than these remarkable achievements.
-As an author, Newt has published twenty-eight books including 14 fiction and nonfiction New York Times best-sellers.
+As an author, Newt has published twenty-nine books including 14 fiction and nonfiction New York Times best-sellers.